-Best resistance bands for home workouts
+Resistance bands for home workouts: shortlist

 A practical shortlist of resistance band types (loop bands and long bands) for strength training, rehab, and mobility at home.